Lazarus: Rending the Veil

 How do you see?

 Jesus lives in the physical world but perceives from the spiritual world.
-Likewise for us, it is helpful to look at the world from the inside out—get oriented to seeing from the kingdom within—instead of viewing from the outside-in as Mary and Martha do.
-Witnessing the spirit move, or seeing with new clarity, allows for assuming the substance of wisdom bit by bit, and should be one expected result when sowing good seed.
-Within this process the confines of physical perception are lifted to reveal a more knowing spiritual perception, as we observe with Jesus.
+Likewise, it is helpful for us to look at the world from the inside out—get oriented to seeing from the kingdom within—instead of viewing from the outside as Mary and Martha do.
+Seeing with new clarity opens the door to assuming a new substance of understanding or perhaps gaining a pearl of new wisdom.
+Within this process, the confines of physical perception lift to reveal a more knowing spiritual perception, as we observe with Jesus.
+This broader notion concerning spiritual perception defines much of Jesus’ ministry.
+He looks at the world differently; he sees as the spirit sees.

-Looking from the deeper places, the active kingdom within is building your soul identity.
-We see this development in the disciples, as they are built to their mission.
-The spirit of God works from within to develop soul identity according to the nature of that soul and according to the soul’s mission.
-This soul development is the essence of pathway teaching and walking in the Way.
+This developing perception assists us spiritually and tends to cull the wheat from the chaff.
+Anger is subsided, love must rule, and grudges must give way to forgiveness.
+From deeper reaches, the active kingdom within is developing character and a continuing soul identity.
+We see this development in the disciples as they are built to their mission.
+The spirit of God works from within to develop soul identity according to the nature of that soul and according to the soul’s current earthly mission.
+This progress may include character development, specific experiences, and meeting particular people.
+This soul development is the essence of walking in the Way and pathway teaching in general.
 For example, when you notice many of Jesus’ responses, he perceives something no one else does.
-The answer Jesus receives arrives from beyond the veil—not the veil of physical life and physical death, which concerns the death of Lazarus, but beyond the veil between the spirit and the conscious mind—from that is where Jesus sources and perceives.
+The answer Jesus receives arrives from beyond the veil, the veil between the spirit and the conscious mind.
+He also receives the Holy Spirit in teaching and practice, which he will later reveal to the disciples.

 ‘Do you render taxes’ does not become a question about taxes or even money.
 You render unto each thing that which is proper and unto another something else—“render unto Caesar that which is Caesar’s and unto God that which is God’s (Mt.
 22.21).”
 The attempt to align Rome against him for encouraging non-payment of taxes, or the people against him because Jesus espoused that they should pay, fails.
+In like manner, adultery is not only about sex but is focused on improper mixing or improper rendering, to adulterate.
+If you compare Cain’s offering to Abel’s, it is clear that Cain gave no rendering to his sacrifice, but Abel did.

 All riddles, mysteries, perplexities, and bewilderments become resolved within the enlightened understanding, as Jesus repeatedly demonstrates.
 Regardless, the enlightened understanding arrives from beyond the veil, from the spirit (kingdom within) into the conscious mind.
 Within his ministry, Jesus often operates beyond the veil.
-Once this approach to the Way is understood, the pathway changes.
+Once this approach to the Way is understood, the pathway changes (revealed).
 People realize that the veil is actually within themselves, the kingdom within.

 §